Parents, cosigning an undergraduate student loan can help your student succeed

 Your student can apply just once a year with a single credit check and funds are sent for each term directly to their school.
 They can cancel future disbursements as needed with no penalty.
 No interest is charged until money is sent to the school, so your student can relax, knowing they’ve got the funds when they need them.

-How long does it take to get a Smart Option Student Loan?
+How long does it take to get an undergraduate student loan?

 It takes about 10 minutes to apply and get a credit decision.
 After the loan application gets approved, your student chooses their undergraduate loan rate type and repayment options.
 After you both e-sign your loan documents and accept the loan terms, the loan is certified by your school.
 We send (disburse) the funds directly to the school.
-The process takes 10 business days or less from application to disbursement.
+The process can take as few as 10 business days from application to disbursement.

 Can my student qualify if attending school online, or less than half-time?